alexey-kondratov/cfn-quickstart-template/README.md

 #### Possible problems and their solutions:
 1) * **Q:** ASG error: "Failed - Launching a new EC2 instance"
     * **A:** To do so please visit https://aws.amazon.com/marketplace/pp?sku=aw0evgkw8e5c1q413zgy5pjce.
 Then, Continue to Subscribe .

+#### Notice:
+- at the moment, the resource 'AWS::EC2::EIP' does not have the parameter 'Tag', or another parameter that would allow it to be assigned to the Elastic IP.
+(24 Feb 2019)